AlexKlein/tech_task_with_spark/readme.md

 - [feature_retention_rate](./project/etl_datamart/sql/feature_week_retention_rate_diff.sql) table shows retention rate for a product and a feature in a month.
 Also, it shows difference between two sequential features;
 - [fraction_of_new_users_use_feature](./project/etl_datamart/sql/fraction_of_new_users_use_feature.sql) table shows fraction of new users who use a feature last 14 days and it's aggregated by month;
 - [fraction_of_users_upgraded_in_one_month](./project/etl_datamart/sql/fraction_of_users_upgraded_in_one_month.sql) table shows fraction of users who upgraded a product in a month.

+## Q&A

+- Q: How the project build time depends on the technologies used in the project?
+- A: In general, if we increae a number of technologies and complexity of integrations between them then the build time increases as well.
+But if we take a look in details then it can be not like this.
+The initial build can be the long one but if we use e.g. Docker image then it takes cached layers and rebuild only changed layers.
+Or if we use programming language as Python then we can use `volumes` and not rebuild the project with minor changes.

 ## Potential improvements